-The A&I fellow is responsible for first evaluation of all admissions to the A/I service and all consultations and is supervised closely by the A&I faculty member inpatient attending on service that month.
-The fellow evaluates all patients admitted from our outpatient clinics, private patients of the faculty and individuals referred to A&I for admission.
-Inpatients are seen principally at the Hospital of the University of Pennsylvania and occasionally at Presbyterian Medical Center, and the Philadelphia Veterans Administration Medical Center.
+The A&I fellow is responsible for all consultations and is supervised closely by the A&I attending on service.
+The fellow is responsible for all follow-up and communication with other services for these inpatients.
+Inpatients are seen principally at the Hospital of the University of Pennsylvania and also at Penn-Presbyterian Medical Center.
 In addition, inpatients at CHOP are evaluated as detailed elsewhere.

-When the A&I service is the primary service, the A&I fellow liaisons directly with house officers as well as consulting services.
-Teaching other housestaff and medical students is an integral part of our inpatient activities.
+Teaching other house staff and medical students is an integral part of our inpatient activities.
 Thus, after plans are recommended and discussed in detail with the house staff teams, these teams have primary responsibility for requesting studies and writing orders concerning inpatients.
-For inpatients on our service, the A&I team makes the definitive decision in the unusual instance where there are differences concerning diagnostic or therapeutic approaches.
-The A&I fellow examines the patient daily, more frequently if required.
-He/She is responsible for reviewing current and old charts and collecting necessary information.
-The A&I fellow reports his/her findings and assessment at least daily to the Attending and the clinical issues are discussed.
-They examine the patient daily if the patient is on the A&I service, and as necessary for consultations.
-For patients on consultation the fellow likewise has first responsibility to communicate with house officers, the primary service, and other consulting services.
-He/She and the A&I Attending examine the patient in follow-up as necessary.
-If medical fellows or house officers are rotating on the A/I service, our fellow will provide the preliminary supervision of their activities that will then be additionally supervised by the attending.
+For patients on the consultation service, the fellow has first responsibility to communicate with house officers, the primary service, and other consulting services.
+He/She and the A&I attending examine the patient in follow-up as necessary – the A&I resident is responsible for following up laboratory studies requested by our team, including after the patient is discharged.
+If medical residents or house officers are rotating on the A&I service, our resident will provide the preliminary supervision of their activities that will then be additionally supervised by the attending.

 There is a close working relationship between the A&I staff and the staff of the Intensive Care Units.
-On average there is at least one A&I consultation/week in the MICU.
+On average there is at least one A&I consultation per week in the MICU.
 Consultations are handled in the same way as floor consultations except they are generally followed more closely as the patients are sicker.

-The fellow sees outpatients for a half-day daily during the first year and during those days also performs the inpatient duties, rotating with other fellows.
-When on-service, the fellow sees on average 2-3 hospitalized patient per day.
+The fellow sees outpatients daily during the first year and during those days also performs the inpatient duties (rotating with other fellows).
+When there is a consult – the fellow leaves the clinic earlier between one and two pm, in order to evaluate the in-patient.
+The fellow sees on average one to two hospitalized patient per day

 Pulmonary Function Lab – In addition to doing and interpreting their own spirometry, A&I fellows spend one week observing other techniques (e.g. lung volume, diffusion, plesythmography studies) in the hospital pulmonary function lab.